wohnheim/stueble/notes.md

 # Login
-- Hash will be using HMAC
+- Hash will not be using HMAC

 # Tables
 - Sessions